Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+1.2-PRE
+Updated to KSP 1.2.
+Expect additional patches as KSP is fixed and mods are updated.

+Redecorating & Converters
+- For the modules that used to require Engineers, now any class that has the ConverterSkill qualifies to reconfigure modules.
+For modules that used to require Scientists, now any class with the ScienceSkill qualifies to reconfigure the modules.
+Ditto for converters.

+Claimjumper
+- The Claimjumper now includes an industrial version of the Geology Lab's Prospector.
+Simply drill for Ore, and the industrial prospector will sort out all the available resources in the biome.
+It has a lower Slag output due to its higher quality processing equipment.

+Doc Science Lab
+- Fixed collider issues with the Doc Science Lab.

+Telegraph
+- The Telegraph can now function as a relay transmitter.

+Ponderosa template
+- The Ponderosa can now level up kerbals.
+- The Ponderosa also serves as a probe control point.
+You need a minimum of two pilots.

+Deprecated Parts
+- Deprecated the Stockyards and Homestead.
+They will be removed when KSP 1.2 is finalized.
+You have two options if you want these parts.
+First, the Mark One Laboratory Extensions' Drydocks replace the Stockyards, and MOLE's Bigby Orbital Workshop replaces the Homestead.
+Second, you could download the Multipurpose Colony Modules for Pathfinder mod extension.
+In addition to the Stockyards and Homestead, you get an old favorite, the Pioneer Multipurpose Colony Module and Settler Multipurpose Base Unit.

+1.1

+Last update before KSP 1.2!

+New Parts
+- Added the Telegraph deployable communications dish.
+- Added the Sombrero Solar Array.
+This dual-axis solar array can point at the sun in two directions.
+- Added the Radial Engine Mount.
+It is particularly helpful for getting rovers onto the ground.

+Greenhouses
+- Growth time is no longer reduced based upon experienced Scientists.
+Yield is still affected by experience though.
+- Greenhouses now show where they're at in the growth cycle and show up in the Ops Manager.

+USI-LS
+- Replaced Water usage with Dirt.
+Apparently Fertilizer is mostly water.
+- Adjusted the resource consumption amounts to be comparable with stock USI-LS.
+- While Dirt is an extra added resource, it accounts for the possiblility of improved yields.
+- The Pigpen now produces Fertilizer from either Ore, Minerals, or Gypsum.
+NOTE: expect additional changes once KSP 1.2 is available.
+It sounds like USI-LS is changing.

+Other
+- Updated support for CLS.
+- The Sunburn lab won't have the ability to produce Coolant unless you have DSEV installed.
+- Buffed the Doc Science Lab's data capacity to reflect changes in the stock MPL.
+It is still optimized for ground operations.
+- Added a small nuclear reactor to the Nukeworks for those times when you don't land in a place that has geothermal activity.
+- Fixed some KAS and lighting issues with the Gaslight.
+- Adjusted tech tree positions of various modules; they'll show up roughly in Tier 6.

 1.0.0

 This release introduces a couple of new parts and refactors some old ones.
 It also delivers the Chuckwagon IVA.